bnert/funnl/README.md

 # funnl

-### fun.js ###

-The main purpose of this package is to have a group of functions that have a functional aspect to them.
+The main purpose of this package is to have a utility which can pipe data easily and flexibly.

 ### WARNING ###